MCProHosting/artisan-validator/readme.md

 #### Language

 Error messages are generated from language files.
-Currently we only have the following sets: `en` (default), `en-pr`.
+Currently we only have the following sets: `en` (default), `en-pr`, `de`.
 You can load one of these sets or an entirely new set:

 ```js
 // Load a built-in set: